Skip to content

 The payroll process is the method a company uses to compensate its employees for their work.
-The payroll process includes calculating wages, deducting taxes, and making sure employees get paid on time.
-Payroll is important because it helps businesses follow the law, keeps employees happy, and makes sure payments are fair and on time.
+It covers calculating wages, deducting taxes, and getting employees paid on time.
+Payroll keeps businesses compliant, workers motivated, and payments accurate.

 What is the payroll process?